Kalasgalad/Module-2-Linear-Regression/README.md

 **Final Model**

-I chose to predict outcomes of select features for price with the polynomila regression model.
+I chose to predict outcomes of select features for price with the polynomial regression model using ElasticNet CV.
 The table I created in the final portions of the notebook reflect that this model best fit the dataset.
-It is not overfitting the data, but the values are all quite low.
+It is not overfitting the data, and the error values are all quite low with R2 score being the highest among the three. <br>
-The input selection I chose is to predict price according to a unit with 2 baths (coefficient 572.104667) and 1200 square feet (coefficient 0.859046).
-The model predicted that a unit of this make would be equivalent to 3453$ +- 711$ depending on location in Canada.
+The input I chose generated a final predicted price of $2288.55 for a listing priced at 2680 which shows quite a lot of variance.